 - a brief (100-200 word) summary statement of how your proposed work will address and engage issues of social justice (guidance on what is meant by social justice can be found below);

 - a copy of your UW-Madison student record or transcript and, if appropriate, graduate transcript/s for courses taken at other institutions.
+Unofficial transcripts are fine.

 - Arrange for two (2) letters of recommendation, one of which must come from the applicant’s advisor.
 We recommend applicants contact their references before listing them in their applications.
 Letters of recommendation should arrive as pdfs, on letterhead and signed, and be sent directly to IRIS at email@example.com.

-There is continuing uncertainty as to whether UW-Madison-funded travel will be allowed or allowable (via waiver; see below) over summer 2021.
 Applications should be submitted under the assumption that travel will be permitted (though also cognizant of impacts the pandemic has had at the research/field site).
 Should circumstances dictate that awardees cannot travel we will work with them to find alternatives and/or carryover awards until travel is possible.